orangeduck/mpc/README.md

 ### Does this support Unicode?

 _mpc_ Only supports ASCII.
 Sorry!
-I welcome contributions as making the library support Unicode is non-trivial.
+Writing a parser library that supports Unicode is pretty difficult.
+I welcome contributions!

 ### Backtracking and Left Recursion